 Kukuna Body proceeded.

-On the second day, the lecture and practical courses of
+On the second day, the lecture and practical courses of "Biomechanics of

 Understanding of the golf swing and golf club" by Dr. Isao Okuda, the Professor of Human Sociology,

 Tokyo International University, "The Future of Global Education and Credentialing in